open-zaak/open-zaak/GOVERNANCE.md

 * Transparent and accessible, changes to the OpenZaak organization, OpenZaak code repositories, and OpenZaak related activities (e.g. level, involvement, etc) are done in public.
 * Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

-The maintainers of OpenZaak have two steering teams, a technical one and a product one.
+The maintainers of OpenZaak have two steering teams, a technical one and a core group (kern groep).

 Through codebase stewardship the Foundation for Public Code supports the governance of OpenZaak, the product and technical steering teams, and its community.